 Suggested Online Tools and Resources

 Many of the guideline recommendations link to a suggested list of online resources and tools.
-These tools and links are a subset of those that are freely available and are only those that were identified by project team members.
+These tools and links are a subset of the online resources related to diagnosing and managing pediatric concussion that are freely available and are only those that were identified by project team members as being specific to pediatric concussion.
 Many of the identified resources and tools are reflective of the team’s expertise and geographical distribution.
 A comprehensive search for all available online tools was not performed.
 The quality and accuracy of the materials on external websites was not evaluated in a systematic manner.
 All online tools presented should be reviewed by users to ensure that the information is appropriate for the intended use and audience and that the most appropriate tool is selected.

 The ONF and the Living Guideline for Managing and Diagnosing Pediatric Concussion Team and its affiliates have no control or jurisdiction over the content within any tools or resources located on servers maintained by third parties.
 As such, the aforementioned parties make no representation or warranty with respect to the accuracy or content or any other aspect of the content or information contained within these resources.
 Finally, the ONF and the Living Guideline for Managing and Diagnosing Pediatric Concussion Team and its affiliates do not endorse any physicians or healthcare professionals, services, treatments, opinions, procedures, opinions or any other aspect of information that may be referred to or referenced in the content of third party websites.

 Strengths and Limitations of the Body of Evidence

 - There is strong evidence (Level A) to guide clinical practice in four areas: Modifiers that may delay recovery; performing a comprehensive physical examination; considering diagnostic brain or cervical spine imaging; and, assessing existing and new mental health symptoms and disorders